scerioli/Global-Preferences-Survey/Article/Article.md

 To summarise the average gender difference among the six economic preferences, we performed a principal component analysis (PCA) on the gender coefficients from the linear models.
 The PCA is a dimensionality reduction technique which allows to “reshape” the 6 coefficients into other mixed components that maximise the variance.
 The first component of the PCA has then been used as a summary index of average gender differences in preferences.

-We performed a PCA also on the four datasets used for Gender Equality, to extract a summarised Gender Equality Index *(more on the structure of the constructed Equality Index in section --> do we want to have it in the supplementary material together with the critics?
-Not sure)*.
+We performed a PCA also on the four datasets used for Gender Equality, to extract a summarised Gender Equality Index.

 ### Variable Conditioning